 The Meridian at Corona Station is a 131-unit affordable housing project, including 30 supportive housing units and onsite support services on the parcel adjacent to the future SMART station at Corona Road.
 The project was submitted under AB 2162 streamlining and the City Council approved an AB 2162 policy to allow the project on the site.
 This project was approved by the City in September 2021 and the developer is currently seeking funding sources.
-Another project approved under AB 2162 streamlining was the Studios at Montero motel conversion located at 5135 Montero Way.-This project will provide 60 new permanent supportive housing units and onsite support services.
+Another project approved under AB 2162 streamlining was the Studios at Montero motel conversion located at 5135 Montero Way.
+This project will provide 60 new permanent supportive housing units and onsite support services.
 Currently in building permit review, funding for the project was through Homekey.

-While the City has already developed a procedure to process supportive housing pursuant to AB 2162, this 2023-2031 Housing Element includes a program action to amend the City's Zoning Code to address the State law on Supportive Housing (AB 2162). to clarify that eligible projects are permitted in all multifamily zones and nonresidential zones that permit multi-family housing in compliance with State law.
+While the City has already developed a procedure to process supportive housing pursuant to AB 2162, this 2023-2031 Housing Element includes a program action to amend the City's Zoning Code to clarify that eligible projects are permitted in all multi-family zones and nonresidential zones that permit multi-family housing in compliance with State law.